 Pixlr has been a life saver for me.
 It’s free and there is no need to register.

 Fotor is another great photo editor that you can use for free online.
-You can create nice looking collages with it and there is a pretty handy social media banner creator that you can use as well
+You can create nice looking collages with it and there is a pretty handy Sharing information and media (such as images and video) wit...
+More banner creator that you can use as well

 I found it more useful for creating really candid photos and cards.